Aspose/releases.aspose.com/content/en/omr/net/release-notes/2025/aspose-omr-for-net-25-4-0-release-notes.md

 ---

 {{% alert color="primary" %}}
-This article contains a summary of recent changes, enhancements and bug fixes in [**Aspose.OMR for .NET 25.4.0 (March 2025)**](https://www.nuget.org/packages/Aspose.OMR/25.4.0) release.
+This article contains a summary of recent changes, enhancements and bug fixes in [**Aspose.OMR for .NET 25.4.0 (April 2025)**](https://www.nuget.org/packages/Aspose.OMR/25.4.0) release.
 {{% /alert %}}

 ## What was changed